Anna Bornioli PhD

 Anna Bornioli is a senior researcher specialised in urban walking, mobility behaviours and healthy built environments.
 All these themes are concentrated in specialised research in healthy cities.

 Anna Bornioli has specific research expertise in urban walking and healthy built environments.
-For example: urban design influences walking behaviour.
+For example, on the way urban design influences walking behaviour and encourages walking.
 When pedestrians enjoy their surroundings they walk more and longer distances.
 This benefits their health.
 In addition, certain elements of urban environments can support people’s health.
 Urban and transport policy tools that can contribute to make cities healthier and more attractive are: car-free and low-traffic environments, low-emission zones, 30km/h speed limits, green infrastructure and natural elements.

 - Evaluation of urban interventions and transport policies;

 - Mobility behaviours and health effects;

 - Road safety;

 - Survey design;

 - Qualitative research (interviews, focus groups, urban ethnography, participatory map sketching).